americogobbo/forks-and-drills/README.md

 Forks and Drills Xilo set brushes dedicated to xilografia technique.
 This set are of my experimentation about this technique.

-Brush set for Gimp 2012
+Brush set thought originally to GIMP 2.6.+ and 2.8.+ released in 2012

 Testing: José Americo Gobbo [http://americogobbo.com.br], Mozart Couto [http://blogdodesenhador.blogspot.com.br/]